mkorszun/documentation/Guides/Java/GWT.md

 ~~~

 ###Defining the process type
 CloudControl uses a `Procfile` to know how to start your process.

-Create a file called Procfile:
+Create a file called `Procfile` with the following content:
 ~~~
 web: java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war
 ~~~